 Minimum Required Data 2022 2021

 Profitability

 Total Net Interest Income 219,729,149 184,060,336

 Total Non-Interest Income 148,873,013 96,636,550

-Total Expenses 268,080,743 228,112,394
+Total Non-Interest Expenses 268,080,743 228,112,394

 Pre-Provision Profit 100,521,419 52,584,492

 Allowance for credit losses 5,590,499 8,260,000

 Net Income 94,930,920 44,324,492

 Select Balance Sheet Data

 Liquid Assets 546,629,429 582,059,577

 Gross Loans 1,913,316,544 1,496,295,817

 Total Assets 2,875,502,401 2,476,463,827

 Deposits 2,393,835,499 2,193,434,954

 Total Equity 235,514,289 136,441,710

 Selected Ratios

 Return on equity 39.83% 58.59%

 Return on assets 2.77% 2.03%

 Capital Adequacy Ratio 10.12% 3.48%

 Net Income per share:

 Basic 20.06 15.74

 Diluted 20.06 15.74

+Book Value 61.34 38.01

 Others

 Headcount 270 273

 Officers 11 15

 Staff 259 258

-Risk Management Framework
+RISK MANAGEMENT FRAMEWORK

-Enterprise Bank, Inc. steadfastly believes that risk management is an essential element of good governance.
-The Bank implements an integrated Enterprise Risk Management (ERM) Framework that looks into the adequacy of controls and addresses all the risks that the Bank may encounter.
+The Board and Management of Enterprise Bank, Inc. believes that risk management (RM) is an essential element of good governance, thus it fully supports a bankwide RM that looks into the adequacy of controls in addressing all the risks of the Bank.
+It adopts an integrated risk management approach that encompasses all possible risks the bank could encounterthe Enterprise Risk Management (ERM).

-Risk Management emanates from the Board of Directors (BOD).
-The BOD creates Board Committees to oversee the Bank's risk management activities implemented from the Senior Management down to the branches.
+Overall risk management oversight is initiated by the Board of Directors of the Bank who established Board Committees to oversee the increasingly varied risk management activities, with the active participation of the Senior Management.

-The Board approved the Risk Management (RM) Framework of the Bank, as well as policies, procedures and other control mechanisms to manage and mitigate the risks in the deposit-taking, lending and other activities of the Bank.

-Risk Management is undertaken by incorporating the Bank's vision, mission and strategies, with consideration of the existing structure, products and services, communication processes, and infrastructure support.
+The board oversight approves the RM Framework of the Bank, as well as the RM policies and procedures and other forms of controls proposed to manage the risks.
+Risk management and appetite statements of EBI are manifested in the policies, processes, and procedures adopted to operate the deposit-taking and lending activities of the Bank.
+The Bank's RM is undertaken in the context of its vision, mission, and strategies, considering the existing structure, products and services, communication processes, and infrastructure support.

-With a feasible Risk Management approach, EBI expects to increase its operational efficiency, enhance its resilience by way of a strong capital base, and sustain growth through the achievement of a comfortable profitability level.

-Likewise, the Risk Management implementation is expected to increase the Bank's client base and enable the generation of revenues allowing the Bank to continue its contribution to social development.
+With a working Enterprise Risk Management approach, EBI expects to increase operational efficiencies, enhance its resilience by way of a strong capital base, and sustain growth through the achievement of target profitability level.
+Likewise, this RM is expected to increase the Bank's client reach and enable the generation of revenues that would allow the Bank to continue and increase its contribution to social development as fore of the Bank's corporate social responsibility.

-Anti-Money Laundering and Terrorist Financing Risk Management
+Overall Anti-Money Laundering and Terrorist Financing Risk Management

-Consistent with the Bank's mission of faithful compliance to existing laws and regulations, the Board and the Management are one in preventing any money laundering and terrorist financing activities.
-Measures undertaken by the Bank include the enhancement of its Know Your Client (KYC) policies and procedures in the assessment of a client's risk profile.
+Consistent with the Bank's mission of full compliance to existing laws and regulations, the Board and Management agree in denouncing any money laundering and terrorist financing activities.
+Measures taken by the Bank include the enhancement of its KYC policies and procedures in the assessment of a client's risk profile.

-Another risk mitigating control involves cross-referencing the names of newly-opened accounts against the United Nation Sanction List.
-Any applicant assessed as "high risk" or may potentially expose the Bank to money laundering and terrorist financing will not be allowed to open an account.
+Another risk mitigating control involves cross-referencing the names of newly-opened accounts against the UN Sanction List.
+Any applicant assessed as high risk or will potentially expose the Bank to money laundering and terrorist financing will not be allowed to open an account.